jayashreevreddy/todo-list-app/README.md

 Fork the repository
 🔧 Work on your changes
-📤 Submit a pull request
+📤 Submit a pull request!